HeCoded/HeCoded/README.md

-- 👋 Hi, I’m @HeCoded
+🤝 Hi, I’m @HeCoded
-- 👀 I’m interested in ...learning coding & Ai
+- My focus areas include programming, artificial intelligence, cybersecurity, and exploring innovative technologies.
+I’m eager to deepen my knowledge and stay updated on the latest advancements in these fields.🤖💻📝

 <!---